William Obront: Stock market fraudster

 Obront also engaged in stock market fraud, manipulating the prices of shares and engaging in insider trading.
 Obront ultimately faced 400 charges of financial misconduct for his "boiler room" stock market operations.
 As a non-Italian, Obront could never be a "made man", but he was known to be close to both Vincenzo Cotroni and Paolo Violi who used him very heavily to launder their money.
 In 1973, Obront took charge of the bookmaking in the Ottawa-Hull area on behalf of the Cotroni family.
-Obront's operations in the Ottawa area handed an average of about $50,000 bets per day, with 25% of the daily earnings going to Violi.
-Through his partner Harry Workman, Obront took control of a number of brokerage firms with good reputations, which he liked because it made it easier to him to swindle the investors.
+Obront's operations in the Ottawa area handled an average of about $50,000 in bets per day, with 25% of the daily earnings going to Violi.
+Through his partner Harry Workman, Obront took control of a number of brokerage firms with good reputations, which he liked because it made it easier for him to swindle the investors.
 The people who invested their wealth in Obront-controlled brokerage firms almost always lost their money.

-Through Obront was talented at making money, he was also by his own admission "a degenerate gambler" who had a compulsion to gamble, sometimes betting as much as $50,000 on a typical weekend.
+Though Obront was talented at making money, he was also by his own admission "a degenerate gambler" who had a compulsion to gamble, sometimes betting as much as $50,000 on a typical weekend.
 To assist with his money laundering, Obront incorporated numerous companies, many of which were just "dummy corporations" which existed only to create a confusing paper trail.
 Between 1950 and 1975, Obront was involved in 38 different companies as either an owner, director or shareholder.
 La Commission d'Enuête sur le Crime Organisé in its 1977 report Organized Crime and the World of Business stated: "One of the characteristics common to all the companies incorporated in Quebec in which William Obront was known to have had interests, openly or through a front-man, is the fact that they almost never complied with the laws concerning the information required annually from companies in Quebec...People who hide behind many real or fictitious corporations are also trying to cover their tracks and mislead the police, the income tax authorities, and the public.
 Tycoons are very adept at using this technique.
 William Obront did not invent or create this method, but he made use of it on a grand scale for a long time".
 As the chief financial officer for the Cotroni family, Obront had to provide thousands of dollars in cash for various illegal transactions, often on a short notice as Violi would tell him to provide the money for any transaction that he was engaged in.
+When one businessman told Violi that he wanted to bring a shipment of sheep and lambs from Texas for his meat-packing factory, Violi told him: "The best thing is to call Willie Obront and ask him to make a cheque for $5, 000".
+Violi called Obront who told him: "Send him over here and he will have it [a cheque for $5, 000]".